CerebriumAI/airbyte_dbt_shopify/README.md

 ## Configuration

 ### Source Data Location
-By default, this package will look for your gShopify data in the `shopify` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
+By default, this package will look for your Shopify data in the `shopify` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Shopify data is, please add the following configuration to your `dbt_project.yml` file:

 ```yml
 # dbt_project.yml